Skip to main content

 Kernel & Memory Tunables

 Strix Halo’s iGPU uses RDNA3.5 and can use GTT to dynamically allocate system memory to the GPU.
-However, oversizing the GTT window could affect stability.
-It might also trigger OOM issues if the system lacks enough memory.
-I have not tried to load anything large enough to cause this, but if you are curious about seeing oom-kill in your kernel logs, it can be triggered with memtest_vulkan on this platform.
-The AMD docs show a couple of environment variables that appear to control thresholds for GTT allocations to prevent this.
+However, oversizing the GTT window could affect stability if loading a large model does not leave enough room for the operating system to function.
+This scenario will trigger OOM issues if the system lacks enough memory.
+If you are curious about seeing what oom-kill looks like in your kernel logs, it can be triggered with memtest_vulkan on this platform.
+The AMD docs additionally show a couple of environment variables that appear to control thresholds for GTT allocations to prevent this.
 Limited testing has shown these, when enabled and using GTT, can prevent model loading when there is memory pressure.

-One notable issue currently with Lemonade’s llama.cpp+rocm stack arises when VRAM is set to 96GB in the BIOS.
-With this setting, when you try to load gpt-oss-120b, or any large model, you will just wait, forever.
+One notable issue (not retested since 7.0.1, may be resolved) with Lemonade’s llama.cpp+rocm stack arises when VRAM is set to 96GB in the BIOS.
+With this setting, loading gpt-oss-120b, or any large model, can cause you to just wait endlessly for a model to load.
 This appears to be some kind of issue with the mmap enabled strategy in llama.cpp misbehaving, as noted in a lemonade issue here and here.
 The llama-server and llama-bench under the hood of Lemonade work with –no-mmap passed directly to them, so for those trying to use Lemonade with 96GB VRAM pinned in the BIOS, there may be an option soon.

 One note from my experience: using GTT results in slightly lower gpt-oss-120b TPS (38-41) compared to VRAM (40-45).
 However I have not tested this in a structured manner, or extensively as Leonard Lin.
 YMMV.
 It looks like ROCWMMA is right around the corner, which should show up in a uv –package-upgrade shortly along with using hipblaslt more effectively and enabling NPU capabilities in Linux.